1. About this page

-This Briefing Note aims to provide fund managers with a practical introduction to human rights issues that may be relevant to their investments.
+This page aims to provide fund managers with a practical introduction to human rights issues that may be relevant to their investments.
 It gives fund managers:

 This note seeks to be clear, practical and relevant, by highlighting the most important points of connection and divergence between traditional E&S due diligence and managing human rights impacts effectively.
 It presumes a foundation of effective E&S due diligence, aligned with international good practice, as a basis for understanding what is different about assessing and addressing human rights risks and impacts as part of broader E&S due diligence.